Great Lakes: Geography

 Though the five lakes lie in separate basins, they form a single, naturally interconnected body of fresh water, within the Great Lakes Basin.
 As a chain of lakes and rivers, they connect the east-central interior of North America to the Atlantic Ocean.
 From the interior to the outlet at the Saint Lawrence River, water flows from Superior to Huron and Michigan, southward to Erie, and finally northward to Lake Ontario.
 The lakes drain a large watershed via many rivers and contain approximately 35,000 islands.
 There are also several thousand smaller lakes, often called "inland lakes", within the basin.

-The surface area of the five primary lakes combined is roughly equal to the size of the United Kingdom, while the surface area of the entire basin (the lakes and the land they drain) is about the size of the UK and France combined.
+The surface area of the five primary lakes combined is roughly equal to the size of the United Kingdom, while the surface area of the entire basin (the lakes and the land they drain) is about the size of the United Kingdom and France combined.
 Lake Michigan is the only one of the Great Lakes that is entirely within the United States; the others form a water boundary between the United States and Canada.
 The lakes are divided among the jurisdictions of the Canadian province of Ontario and the U.S. states of Michigan, Wisconsin, Minnesota, Illinois, Indiana, Ohio, Pennsylvania, and New York.
-Both the province of Ontario and the state of Michigan include in their boundaries portions of four of the lakes: The province of Ontario does not border Lake Michigan, and the state of Michigan does not border Lake Ontario.
+Both the province of Ontario and the state of Michigan include in their boundaries portions of four of the lakes.
+The province of Ontario does not border Lake Michigan, and the state of Michigan does not border Lake Ontario.
 New York and Wisconsin's jurisdictions extend into two lakes, and each of the remaining states into one of the lakes.